 You most likely recognise both these logos and how they position themselves, however for a moment consider them with fresh eyes.

-Picture this, you walk into a Dior store, with their elegant, minimalist logo, branding and setup.
+Picture this, you walk into a Dior store, with its elegant, minimalist logo, branding and setup.
 Each shirt has been perfectly spaced on the racks and is crisp to the touch.
-You expect to see price in excess of several hundred dollars.
+You expect to see a price in excess of several hundred dollars.
 Whether or not you’re comfortable paying that, the price feels appropriate and justified due to their branding and store setup.

-On the other hand, let’s consider a typical Lowes store, with their bright, playful coloured logo and branding.
+On the other hand, let’s consider a typical Lowes store, with its bright, playful coloured logo and branding.
 The shelves are always packed to the brim, generally overflowing, and normally stacked pretty high.
 When you look at a label, it’s been stuck on to show most things at bargain prices, and the aisles are compact and tight.
 If you pulled an item off the rack and it was priced like a Dior shirt, there’s no way you’d go for it.

 Of course, both of these businesses have tapped into different target markets; Dior focuses on lower volume with a higher margin, while Lowes gears themselves towards higher volume and lower margins.

 Here’s the thing though, if your logo and branding look like Lowes’, no one will ever pay you Dior prices.